vdespa/customer-web-portal/README.md

 # Customer Web Portal

-This is the web application that customer use to manager their account.
+This is the web application that customer use to manage their account.

 ## Compilation